 Aioli is one of those magic sauces, equally at home with both fried foods and poached meats.
 It is a Spanish garlic mayonnaise — aioli requires garlic to be an aioli — to which I’ve added some saffron for color and flavor.

-Traditional aioli uses just garlic and olive oil, but getting it to properly emulsify can be tricky; I do it occasionally, but adding an egg yolk makes things a lot easier.
+How to make aioli?
+Well, traditional aioli uses just garlic and olive oil, but getting it to properly emulsify can be tricky; I do it occasionally.
+Adding an egg yolk makes things a lot easier.

 My advice is to use the lower end of the variable ingredients — garlic and lemon juice — the first time you make saffron aioli.
 Two large garlic cloves in this recipe will make a powerful sauce, and you might not want things that, well, loud.
 And remember you can always add a little lemon at the end.

 - 1-2 minced garlic cloves